drmcknight/drmcknight.github.io/_posts/2018-08-10-legacy-rowing-on-a-leaky-boat.markdown

 To give a little peek into the earlier application I've added the details below:

-* .NET 3.5
 * ASP.NET MVC 1.1
     * There was never an ASP.NET MVC 1.1.
 Someone decompiled MVC's source, changed a few things, and recompiled it as MVC 1.1.
 I still don't know what was changed.
 * Custom static content packager
 * Custom deploy process executed on developer machines
-* SQL Server 2008
+* MSSQL
-* An extended LINQ 2 SQL
+* LINQ 2 SQL with custom extensions
 * Test coverage < 1%
 * 1 repository with hundreds of branches
     * Some branches contained a totally different set of applications.
 Merges were fun.